 - How does one establish an appropriate balance between patient care, teaching, scholarly activities, research and other administrative services?
-How does one say "no?" - What criteria are used for defining teaching accomplishment (level 1, level 2, or level 3)?
-How teaching of students or residents is evaluated?
+How does one say "no?" - What criteria are used for defining teaching accomplishments (level 1, level 2, or level 3)?
+How is teaching of students or residents is evaluated?
 Who will evaluate my teaching besides my learners? - How does one obtain feedback concerning teaching?
 What resources are available for teaching enhancement? - How does one identify and recruit good medical students?
 How are medical students supported?
 What should one expect from medical students?
-Who are in charge of the curriculum (department/PLFSOM)? - How does one identify and recruit good residents/fellows?
+Who is in charge of the curriculum (department/PLFSOM)? - How does one identify and recruit good residents/fellows?
 How are residents/fellows supported?
 What should one expect from residents/fellows?
-Who are in charge (department/PLFSOM) of the residents/fellows? - How the PLFSOM curriculum is different from the traditional curriculum?
+Who is in charge (department/PLFSOM) of the residents/fellows? - How is the PLFSOM curriculum is different from the traditional curriculum?
 How much should I participate in the teaching of students? - What are differences between scholarship and traditional research?
-What are the criteria for defining scholarship/research accomplishment (level 1, level 2, or level 3)?
-Who are in charge of scholarship/research (department/PLFSOM)? - What is the payer's mix of the TTUHSC Ambulatory Care Clinic, department satellite clinics, University Medical Center?
-What are the department typical billing and collecting rates?
-How information about billing and collecting is distributed?
-Does the department follow mission-based budget?
+What are the criteria for defining scholarship/research accomplishments (level 1, level 2, or level 3)?
+Who is in charge of scholarship/research (department/PLFSOM)? - What is the payer's mix of the Texas Tech Physicians of El Paso clinics, department satellite clinics, University Medical Center?
+What are the department's typical billing and collecting rates?
+How is information about billing and collecting distributed?
+Does the department follow a mission-based budget?
 What are department incentives to enhance the clinical service productivities? - What are available opportunities for faculty development (department/PLFSOM)?
-Who are involved in faculty development? - How does the merit and promotion process work?
-Who are involved (department/PLFSOM)? - What committees should one be on and how much committee work should one expect? - How information about the PLFSOM and/or the faculty is distributed?
+Who is involved in faculty development? - How does the merit and promotion process work?
+Who is involved (department/PLFSOM)? - What committees should one be on and how much committee work should one expect? - How is information about the PLFSOM and/or the faculty is distributed?
 Do we have a Faculty Handbook?
-Is this available online? - What social events occur in the department or at PLFSOM? - What seminars and workshops does the department organize?
-Who are involved with the CME (department/PLFSOM)?
+Is this available online? - What social events occur in the department or at the PLFSOM?

+• What seminars and workshops does the department organize?
+Who is involved with the CME (department/PLFSOM)?